cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     Notice that on input 0, the output is 0 as required.
-    Certain fields may allow faster inversion methods; detailed discussion of such methods is scope of this document.
+    Certain fields may allow faster inversion methods; detailed discussion of such methods is beyond the scope of this document.

 -   I2OSP and OS2IP: These functions are used to convert a byte string to and from a non-negative integer as described in {{!RFC8017}}.